 Set a big creative goal for yourself

-You’ve probably already tried your hand at baking or painting, but have you identified a big project?
-Between working from home and staying on top of your cooking and cleaning, your mind is occupied with the mundane.
+You’ve probably already tried multiple things to do in lockdown such as baking or painting, but have you identified a big project?
+Between working from home and staying on top of your cooking and cleaning, your mind is occupied with your routine.
+But why not try on of these creative lockdown hacks to help you do something that really motivates you.

-But this is the second lockdown and you already know how to handle it.
+This is the second lockdown and you already know how to handle it.
+You don’t have to spend time worrying about routine.
 By giving yourself a big project (even if it intimidates you a little), you’ll spend more time thinking about your hobby and researching it.
-It’s also a great idea to promise your family or friends to make something for them so that you are committed to it.
+It’s also a great idea to promise your family or friends that you’ll make something for them so that you are committed to it.

 - Paint or sketch portraits for your friends